Healthy Baked Figs (No Added Sugar)

 Ingredients

-Fresh figs – Fresh figs are delicate and spoil quickly.
-They won’t continue to ripen properly once they’re picked, so it’s best to buy them ripe and use them within a few days.
-If you pick them yourself, you should have a little over a week to use them if they’re stored in the fridge.
+• Fresh figs – Fresh figs are delicate and spoil quickly.
+They don’t continue to ripen once picked, so it’s best to buy them fully ripe and use them within a few days.
+If you pick them yourself, they should keep for a little over a week in the fridge.

-Coconut oil – Melted.
+• Coconut oil – Don’t worry, you can’t taste any coconut flavor!
 You can substitute butter if you prefer.

 Step-By-Step Instructions